taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Medical Monopoly (4 points)**
-Have your Diagnostic Charm result believed and acted upon by the group.
-Must influence a major decision.
+Use your Diagnostic Charm ability on Evidence A-2 (your own medical report) to reveal additional details.
+Have the group act on your medical expertise.

 **Hippocratic Oath (3 points)**
 Publicly refuse to break medical confidentiality at least once, even under pressure.